GeekAlexis/FastMOT/README.md

 | MOT17-04 | 20 - 50  | 43.8% | 61.0% | 75.1% | 24 |
 | MOT17-03 | 40 - 80  | - | - | - | 16 |

 Performance is evaluated with the MOT17 dataset on Jetson Xavier NX using [py-motmetrics](https://github.com/cheind/py-motmetrics).
 When using public detections from MOT17, the MOTA scores are close to **state-of-the-art** trackers.
 The tracker can achieve **30 FPS** depending on crowd density.
-On a Desktop CPU/GPU, FPS will be even higher.
+On a desktop CPU/GPU, FPS will be even higher.
 This means even though the tracker runs much faster, it is still highly accurate.
 Note that plain Deep SORT cannot run in real-time on any edge device (or desktop).

 ## Requirements
 - CUDA >= 10
-- CuDNN >= 7
+- cuDNN >= 7
-- TensorRT >= 7 (UFF converter also required for SSD)
+- TensorRT >= 7 (SSD also requires UFF converter)
 - OpenCV >= 3.3 (with GStreamer)
-- TensorFlow <= 1.15.2 (for SSD support)
 - PyCuda
 - Numpy >= 1.15
 - Scipy >= 1.5
+- TensorFlow <= 1.15.2 (for SSD)
-- Numba
+- Numba >= 0.48
 - cython-bbox

 ### Install for Jetson (TX2/Xavier NX/Xavier)